RRC Staff Resources

 Be SMART:

-Objective goals are SMART
+Objective goals are SMART, not vague

 Follow the SMART goals format to help formulate solid, measurable goals that will help both you and the client know what you’re working toward.